 The Board of Directors along with its Committee(s) provides leadership and guidance to the Company's management and directs, supervises and controls the performance of the Company.
-The Board of Directors of the Company comprises of distinguished personalities including CMD, WTDs, nominee of the Ministry of Power, Government of India, Senior level officers as nominee Directors from the Promoter Companies and Independent Directors of high repute who are well known in their respective fields.
-As at the end of Financial Year 2022-23, the Board comprised of 9 Directors out of which one (1) is a Chairman & Managing Director and eight (8) are Non-Executive Directors which constitutes three (3) Independent Directors and five (5) nominee Directors.
+The Board of Directors of the Company comprises of distinguished personalities including Chairman & Managing Director ("CMD"), Whole Time Directors ("WTDs"), nominee of the Ministry of Power, Government of India, Director level officers as nominee Directors from the Promoter Companies and Independent Directors of high repute who are well known in their respective fields.
+As at the end of financial year 2023-24, the Board of the Company comprised of (thirteen) 13 Directors out of which one (1) is Chairman & Managing Director, one (1) is Whole Time Director and eleven (11) are Non-Executive Directors which constitutes six (6) Independent Directors and five (5) nominee Directors.